aayomide/crypto_analytics_engineering/README.md

         User <username used when running the ssh-keygen command>  # it is also the same as the gce_ssh_user IdentityFile <absolute-path-to-your-private-ssh-key-on-local-machine>
         LocalForward 8080 localhost:8080     # forward traffic from local port 8080 to port 8080 on the remote server where Airflow is running
+        LocalForward 8888 localhost:8888     # forward traffic from local port 888 to port 8888 on the remote server where Jupyter Notebook is running

   for example